 Commitment Letter Issued in writing and should expire 90 days after issue, unless a longer expiration is approved.
-Legal Documents Promissory Note Deed of Trust/Indemnity Deed of Trust/Mortgage Guaranty Agreement(s) Assignment of Contracts, Plans, etc. Loan Agreement Title Insurance Resolutions to Borrow and Guaranty (for corporate entities) Specific Assignment of Leases and Rents Contractor's Agreement (if land equity is in the form of seller financing or Liability Insurance Required, typically for \$1MM each occurrence / \$2MM aggregate Builder's Risk Insurance Required, typically for the cost to complete Other Required Documents Purchase contract, construction plans/specs, engineer's review of costs/budget
+Legal Documents Should be prepared by outside counsel and include at a minimum: Promissory Note Deed of Trust/Indemnity Deed of Trust/Mortgage Guaranty Agreement(s) Assignment of Contracts, Plans, etc. Loan Agreement Title Insurance Resolutions to Borrow and Guaranty (for corporate entities) Specific Assignment of Leases and Rents Contractor's Agreement to Complete Subordination Agreement (if land equity is in the form of seller financing or other borrowed equity) Liability Insurance Required, typically for \$1MM each occurrence / \$2MM aggregate Builder's Risk Insurance Required, typically for the cost to complete Other Required Documents Purchase contract, construction plans/specs, engineer's review of costs/budget